goto-ru/paulgraham-college/translation.rst

 Another way to be good at programming is to find other people who are good at it, and learn what they know.
 Programmers tend to sort themselves into tribes according to the type of work they do and the tools they use, and some tribes are `smarter <http://www.paulgraham.com/pypar.html>`__ than others.
 Look around you and see what the smart people seem to be working on; there's usually a reason.

 Some of the smartest people around you are professors.
 So one way to find interesting work is to volunteer as a research assistant.
-Professors are especially interested in people who can solve tedious system–administration type problems for them, so that is a way to get a foot in the door.
+Professors are especially interested in people who can solve tedious system-administration type problems for them, so that is a way to get a foot in the door.
 What they fear are flakes and resume padders.
 It's all too common for an assistant to result in a net increase in work.
 So you have to make it clear you'll mean a net decrease.

 Don't be put off if they say no. Rejection is almost always less personal than the rejectee imagines.
 Just move on to the next.
 (This applies to dating too.)